EDCD/EDDI/SpeechResponder/Variables.md

     - `signalsources` a list of signals detected within the starsystem (for the current starsystem only)
     - `isgreen` true if bodies in this starsystem contain all elements required for FSD synthesis
     - `isgold` true if bodies in this starsystem contain all elements available from surface prospecting
+    - `estimatedvalue` the estimated exploration value of the starsystem (includes bonuses for fully scanning and mapping)

 #### Last starsystem